- App Store

 For additional information, you might also read Perry Clark's blog post "Installing PostBooks... the long way."

-This quick overview assumes you are not using one of the automated installers.
+This quick overview assumes you are not using the Free Trial.

 - Download and extract the xTuple ERP client application to a local directory